 Heal your voice, heal yourself!

 As a counselor, I meet clients with tiny or almost quenched voices that are mired in shame, low self-esteem, and a sense of powerlessness.
-It is a thrill and a privilege to witness the releasing of that voice as they come to stand on their own ground, values, stories, and new tenderness to themselves.
-From that softened place, self-attuned, they also see what others need in order to grow.
-They are interested in the other’s differences.
+It is a thrill and a privilege to witness the releasing of that voice as they come to stand on their own ground, values, stories, and a new tenderness to themselves.
+From that softened place, self-attuned, they also see what others need in order to grow and feel safe.
+They are interested in the other’s differences and stop trying to control them.
 Ease comes into their lives at last and a sense of purpose and vision with it.

 What are the right conditions?

 A feeling of belonging.
 This comes from anchoring in the body and anchoring in the environment, developing a newly sensitised relationship to them through the gift of consciousness.

 Learning to feel good, spacious, in your body, not threatened in it but, rather, supported to see and experience what you want to see and experience.
 Here you will breathe easily.
 This is your space to belong in.
 It is from here that you will speak authentically with your own originality and without effort while listening to the other.
 In this space, you will attend to what resonates in you, to what feels good, pleasurable, ok or neutral.